vibaotram/imputation/README.md

 - F1 score = recall * precision / (recall + precision)
 - Po, Pc, and IQS are described [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009697)

 Imputed genotypes are also compared with the ground truth by [hap.py](https://github.com/Illumina/hap.py) for haplotype comparisons.
 In addition, population genetic analyses will also be performed on the ground truth for assessing the effects of imputation on downstream analysis.

-**Output data include:**
+Output data is in folder `<OUTPUT_DIR>/ACCURACY`, including:
+- <OUTPUT_DIR>/ACCURACY/<PREFIX>_accuracy_metrics_per_sample.tsv: accuracy metrics per sample for all the imputed data
+- <OUTPUT_DIR>/ACCURACY/<PREFIX>_accuracy_metrics_per_variant.tsv: accuracy metrics per variant for all the imputed data
+- <OUTPUT_DIR>/ACCURACY/<PREFIX>_accuracy_happy.tsv: hap.py results for all the imputed data
+- <OUTPUT_DIR>/ACCURACY/PLOT: plots of all the accuracy metrics, as well as comparison plots of genetic relatedness, inbreeding, and MAF between the imputed data and groundtruth.

 ## Software requirement